-If the appliance is damaged, note all damage on the delivery receipt, immediately file a claim with he delivery freight carrier, and contact TRUE.
-DO NOT install the appliance or put it in service.
+If the appliance is damaged, note all damage on the delivery receipt, immediately file a claim with the delivery freight carrier, and contact TRUE.
+DO NOT install the unit or put it in service.

-If the appliance is laid on its back or side, be sure to leave the appliance upright twice the time it has been laying down (up to four (4) hours) before plugging the appliance into a power source.
-If this time exceeds four (4) hours, let the appliance sit upright for 24 hours before powering the appliance.
+If the unit laid on its back or side, be sure to leave the unit upright twice the time it has been laying down (up to four (4) hours) before plugging the unit into a power source.
+If this time exceeds four (4) hours, let the unit sit upright for 24 hours before powering the unit.